To ensure programs are well-organized and meaningful, artists are expected to provide support well in advance of the program’s start date.

 Residency & Workshop Planning

-At least two weeks before the program, the artist must send educational materials (e.g. lesson plans, teacher guides, study guides) to the school’s Cultural Arts Representative, or send a reminder of where materials can be found on the artist’s website.
+At least two weeks before a program begins, the artist must send educational materials (e.g. lesson plans, teacher guides, study guides) to the school’s Cultural Arts Representative, or send a reminder of where materials can be found on the artist’s website.
 The Cultural Arts Representative is then responsible for distributing educational materials to school faculty prior to the artist’s arrival.
 These materials should be designed to help teachers extend the program beyond the artist’s visit: they might help teachers prepare students prior to the artist’s visit and/or they might help teachers connect back to the program at later times.